stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-grafana-dashboard/add-grafana-dashboard.md

 To get started, head to the `stakater-nordmart-review-api/deploy/templates/grafana-dashboard.yaml` folder, where you'll find the pre-configured dashboard ready to be utilized.

 1. Open up `stakater-nordmart-review-api/deploy/values.yaml` file.
-Add this yaml in your `values.yaml` file.
+Add this YAML in your `values.yaml` file.

     ```yaml
     # Grafana Dashboard